-Prerequisites: Biology required; Principles of Health Science
+Prerequisites: Biology required; Medical Terminology recommended; Principles of Health Science AISD required

-AISD requirement

-Medical Microbiology\ (MICRO)
+Medical Microbiology (MICRO)

 This course is designed to explore the microbial world, studying topics such as pathogenic and non-pathogenic microorganisms, laboratory procedures, identifying microorganisms, drug-resistant organisms, and emerging diseases.
 This course is only available at Holland Medical High.